 Many creative people are afraid to release their work.
 Which seems strange at the same time.
 We create this being - a book or an album or a painting or so - for the world to see.
 We design something new all together, knowing someone will see it one day.
 But that's the exact concept … Continue reading An artist’s fear

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
 Around first grade, I got tired of those reading tests.
 I hated reading something just to get asked hard comprehension questions.
 I didn’t understand any of … Continue reading What book saved me?

 To be a great writer, someone has to get upset with your work.
 Sounds crazy, doesn’t it?
 But it’s true.
 All famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, have made some reviewers angry before.
 One well-known author, Rudyard Kipling, had a review say: “...you just don’t know how to use the … Continue reading Healthy reminder:

 Happy One Year!
 About a year ago today (June 18th to be exact), I started writing this blog.
 It has grown to become something I didn’t even believe possible with blog awards, small publications, and hundreds of followers.
-I want to thank everyone that follows me on here.
-It’s great to write, but it’s even … Continue reading One Year Anniversary
+I want to thank everyone that follows me.
+It’s great to write, but it’s even better to … Continue reading One year anniversary

 Over the past year, I read almost fifty books.
-Thanks to college, I probably read more than that.
-With so many great stories, it was difficult to choose one to look back on for 2017.
+Thanks to college, I probably read more than that without realizing it.
+It was difficult to choose a single book to look back on for 2017.
 So, instead, I chose a whole list of them.
-Hollow City (Miss Peregrine’s Peculiar Children, #2) - Ransom Riggs This … Continue reading Books of the Year (2017)
+Hollow City (Miss Peregrine’s Peculiar Children, #2) - Ransom Riggs I … Continue reading Books of the year (2017)